maryvilledev/cnvm/README.md

         -e NODES=1.1.1.1,2.2.2.2 gonkulatorlabs/cnvm
         ```

-3. Once the deployment is complete, use the same root ssh key to log into any node as the cnvm user.
+3. Once the deployment is complete, use the same root ssh key to log into any target cnvm node as the user "cnvm".
 On login the first cnvm will automatically launch and the current node will act as the master.
 When the script completes, you can connect to it from the node at the following IP: `10.100.101.111`.

     ```shell
     cnvm@masternode~$ ssh user@10.100.101.111